yang242j/VSB_Plus/Document/code_review.md

 ## Non Functional requirements
 ### Maintainability
 * Readability
   Most of the code is easy to read.
-Because we do not have any class, we separate files based on the web page, so we write functionality declaration on the front of our pages, so others can easily get to know what is this file doing.
-Some codes on semester and academic pages may hard to read due to the complexity of conflicts.
-However l,ack of inline comments in some parts may raise the difficulty of reading.
+Because we do not have any classes in javaScript, we separate files based on the web page, so we write functionality declaration on the front of our pages, and then the team members can expediently get to know what is the purpose of this method.
+Some codes on semester and academic pages may be hard to read due to the complexity of conflicts.
+Moreover, lack of inline comments in some parts may raise the difficulty of reading.
 * Testability
-  Our test is based on the functionality of the website, it only show the result of functions work or not.
-We have not do any unit test.
-Considering the importance of unit test, we think our code should be refactor into separate function, because some of our code are running in a callback function.
+  Our test base on the functionality of the website, it only shows the result of functions works or not.
+We did not do any unit tests.
+Considering the importance of the unit test, we think our code should be refactored, and separateed into more functions.
-  For example: This function is uesd to grab the user's class history from database, we gathered from takenClass.php, and its in a callback function, so we can only use this data in the function but not
+   For example, This function use to grab the user's class history from the database, we gathered from takenClass.php, and it's in a callback function, so we can only use this data in the function but not assign this data to a global variable.
   ```javaScript
   function fetchCourseJSON(sid, password) {
     $.post('Model/takenClass.php', {